 Thursday, April 29, 2021

 Agendas & Minutes

-Click here to review Board agendas and minutes
+Click below to view agendas and minutes previous to 2010.

 If the documents you need are not available online, please click here to submit a request for a hard copy or pdf.

 To review the bylaws for San José Unified’s Board of Education, please visit this online portal and enter the following public username and password.